Metropolitan Water District of Southern California

 Metropolitan owns and operates an extensive range of capital facilities including the Colorado River Aqueduct which runs from an intake at Lake Havasu on the California-Arizona border to its endpoint at the Lake Mathews reservoir in Riverside County.
 It also imports water supplies from northern California via the 444 mile California Aqueduct as a contractor to the State Water Project.
 In 1960, Metropolitan became the first (and largest) contractor to the State Water Project.
 Metropolitan's extensive water system includes three major reservoirs, six smaller reservoirs, 830 miles of large-scale pipes, about 400 connections to member agencies, 16 hydroelectric facilities and five water treatment plants.

 It serves parts of Los Angeles, Orange, San Diego, Riverside, San Bernardino and Ventura counties.
-The district covers the coastal and most heavily populated portions of Southern California; however large portions of San Diego, San Bernardino and Riverside counties are located outside of its service area.
+The district covers the coastal and most heavily populated portions of Southern California while large portions of San Diego, San Bernardino and Riverside counties are located outside of its service area.

-The Metropolitan headquarters is in downtown Los Angeles, adjacent to historic Union Station.
+The Metropolitan headquarters is in downtown Los Angeles, adjacent to Los Angeles Union Station.